-The final part of the series features a workshop facilitated by social justice and inclusion educator Yolanda Avent.
+The final part of the series featured a workshop facilitated by social justice and inclusion educator Yolanda Avent.

-Youth and adult participants will explore impactful ways to confront racism, how to self-identify biases, and get resources from organizations committed to growing Charlottesville into a more inclusive community.
+Youth and adult participants explored impactful ways to confront racism, how to self-identify biases, and get resources from organizations committed to growing Charlottesville into a more inclusive community.

 - Recognizing Self-Bias (pdf)

 - Tips on Relating to Students of all Backgrounds (pdf)

 - How to Talk About/Teach Difficult Subjects Related to Race (pdf)

 Based on the 2017 series, “The Unmasking: Race & Reality in Richmond,” the series title is inspired by the poem “We Wear the Mask” by Paul Lawrence Dunbar. #UnmaskingCville is about stripping away the pretense and taking individual action to benefit the whole community.